-We can also use Past Participles as Adjectives.
-When used as an Adjective, the Past Participle needs to match the noun it is related to, in both gender and number.
-That means in some cases we need to change its ending a little bit.
+Another use of the Past Participle is as an Adjective.
+When we use it as an Adjective, it needs to match the gender and number of the noun it is connected to.
+That means in some cases we need to adapt its ending a little bit.

 La puerta está cerrada.